Golden Brown: Composition

 The music was largely written by keyboardist Dave Greenfield and drummer Jet Black, with lyrics by singer/guitarist Hugh Cornwell.
-The basis for the tune came from an unused part of "Second Coming", a track which featured on their previous album.
+The music was adapted from an unused part of "Second Coming", a track which featured on their previous album.

+According to bassist Jean-Jacques Burnel, the song's atypical style for the group was intended to defy expectations: "The whole thing about that song is it really represented us sticking our fingers up to our detractors".